SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 To execute bulk operations for a group follow these steps:

-1. Select a device and open the Control tab.
+1. Select a device and open the "Control" tab.
 2. Create an operation.
 3. Hover over the operation you want to execute.
-4. Click the Cogwheel.
+4. Click the 3-dots icon.
-5. Click **Execute for entire group**.
+5. In the dropdown menu click **Execute for whole group**.

 ![Execute bulk operations](/guides/users-guide/executebulkoperations.png)

 > For further information on operations refer to [Working with Operations](#operation-monitoring).

-In order to view the status and progress of your operations simply select the desired group and click the Bulk Operations tab.
+In order to view the status and progress of your operations simply select the desired group and click the "Bulk Operations" tab.

 ![Bulk operations tab](/guides/users-guide/bulkoperations.png)

+To edit a bulk operation follow these steps:

+1. Hover over the bulk operation you want to edit and click the 3-dots icon.
+2. In the dropdown menu click **Edit operation schedule**.
-To edit a bulk operation hover over it and click the Edit button.
-In the upcoming window you may change the "Start Date" and "Delay" values.
-To change operation details click **Show operation details**.
-Click **Reschedule** to apply your changes.
+3. In the upcoming window you may change the "Start Date" and "Delay" values.

-To delete operations click The Delete button.
+4. To change operation details click **Show operation details**.
+5. Click **Reschedule** to apply your changes.

+To delete a bulk operation hover over the bulk operation you want to delete and click the 3-dots icon.
+In the dropdown menu click **Cancel operation**.

 ### <a name="events-all"></a>Troubleshooting devices